lab1092/blender-manual_ja/manual/render/workflows/animations.rst

 you are ready to make a final render of the complete animation for publication.

 There are two approaches you can use when making a movie, or animation, with or without sound.
-The approach you should use depends on the amount of CPU time you will need to render the movie (see :doc:`Render Performance </render/performance/index>`).
+The approach you should use depends on the amount of CPU time you will need to render the movie.
 You can render a "typical" frame at the desired resolution, and then multiply by the number of frames that will ultimately go into the movie, to arrive at an total render time.